 • Test your rocks by trying to scratch them against each other.
 Rocks of the same hardness will not scratch each other.

 I would recommend starting with colorful agates.
 I also recommend using agates that are similar in size and shape for your first few tumbles.
 As you become familiar with the process and results, you can try different materials, sizes and shapes.
-Agates can vary in price based on size and color, but in general, they are moderately priced.
+Agates vary in price based on size and color and are generally moderately priced.

 Rotary Tumbler – I recommend starting with a rotary tumbler.
 A rotary tumbler has a sealed barrel that holds the rocks, abrasives and water.
 The barrel is placed on a base that rotates the barrel and allows the abrasives to wear down the rocks.
 The rocks are tumbled for five to seven days at which point they are removed and cleaned before starting the next grit.